 The program is not exclusive to students interested in criminal justice.
 Due to the vast diversity in our workforce, any student with an interest in the FBI, what we do and how a relationship with the FBI can help their school is encouraged to apply.
 All students will be evaluated based on their application (GPA, school activities and community involvement) and essay to determine which students will be offered a seat in the class.
 None of the above elements will be the sole basis of evaluation of an application and the application process should be taken seriously by all applicants.

-This application and supporting essay must be received via email to louisville.outreach@fbi.gov by May 25, 2024, for panel review.
-Hand-delivered applications will not be accepted because of security policies.
+This application and supporting essay must be received by email no later than March 29, 2024, for panel review.
+Hand delivered applications will not be accepted because of security policies.
 Incomplete and late applications will not be accepted.